roc2246/myPortfolio/README.md

 # myPortfolio

-This is the first web peortfolio I'm creating to show my current and future work.
+This is the first web portfolio I'm creating to show my current and future work.
 Any constructive feedback and changes are welcome.